freistli/rootbot/README.md

 The Aure OpenAI Service Accessk Key

 #### chatGPTDeployName
-The turbo model deploy name in your Azure OpenAI Service.
+The **gpt-35-turbo model** deploy name in your Azure OpenAI Service.
 In this sample, it is 'chatgpt'

 <img width="503" alt="image" src="https://user-images.githubusercontent.com/8623897/228241161-ea538dd6-c19e-495e-832b-94a2b9f87b30.png">